Services19 March 2025

 How Is Shrink-Wrap Installed?

-Shrink-wrap always goes on top of an erected scaffold structure.
-The scaffold acts as the frame on which the wrap is tensioned.
+Shrink-wrap always goes on top of an erected scaffolding structure.
+The scaffolding acts as the frame on which the wrap is tensioned.

 Step 2: Film Application

-Large sheets of specialist UV-stabilised polyethylene film are attached to the scaffold using clips, tape, and ties.
+Large sheets of specialist UV-stabilised polyethylene film are attached to the scaffolding using clips, tape, and ties.
 The film overlaps at all joints and corners to prevent gaps.

 Step 3: Heat Shrinking